-Clause 51 confers a right of appeal to the District Court in respect of determinations under the proposed Act.
+Clause 53.confers a right of appeal to the District Court in respect of determinations under the proposed Act.

-Clause 52 requires an appeal to be made within 60 days after the determination to which it relates was made or, if a complaint has been made to the Ombudsman within that period, within 60 days after the completion of the Ombudsman's investigation of the complaint.
+Clause 54 requires an appeal to be made within 60 days after the determination to which it relates was made or, if a complaint has been made to the Ombudsman within that period, within 60 days after the completion of the Ombudsman's investigation of the complaint.

-Clause 53 provides that an appeal is to be heard by way of a new hearing and regulates the procedure of the District Court in relation to the hearing of an appeal.
-In particular, the District Court is not to be able to require access to an exempt document to be given nor to be able to investigate any matter concerning the issue of a certificate under proposed section 56.
+Clause 55 provides that an appeal is to be heard by way of a new hearing and regulates the procedure of the District Court in relation to the hearing of an appeal.
+In particular, the District Court is not to be able to require access to an exempt document to be given.

-Clause 54 gives the District Court certain powers in relation to appeals concerning determinations that have not been made but are to be taken to have been made.
+Clause 56 gives the District Court certain powers in relation to appeals concerning determinations that have not been made but are to be taken to have been made.
 The District Court may allow further time to the agency or Minister concerned to determine an application, but in doing so it can make orders concerning the charges that the agency or Minister will be allowed to impose in relation to the giving of access to a document and orders concerning the payment of the costs of the appeal proceedings.